TrademarkTrademark

 Example of a workspace in Scalr

-All standard Terraform commands can be executed on this workspace, but it is highly advised to run terraform workspace show or terraform workspace list to always know which workspace you are operating in, especially if one is for a production environment:
+You can run all the standard Terraform commands on this workspace, but it's a good idea to run terraform workspace show or terraform workspace list so you always know which workspace you're in, especially if one of them is production:

 That's all it takes to start using the Terraform workspace prefix option in a remote backend such as Scalr or Terraform Cloud.

 Whether you run them remotely or locally, Terraform workspaces let you isolate the state file while reusing the same Terraform code.
-With a remote backend, the prefix option in the backend block gives you more flexibility to quickly switch between the Scalr or Terraform Cloud workspaces while you develop.
+With a remote backend, the prefix option in the backend block makes it easy to switch between your Scalr or Terraform Cloud workspaces while you develop.

 About the author